souenzzo/graal/docs/reference-manual/native-image/Reflection.md

 Code may also write non-static final fields like `String.value` in this example, but other code might not observe changes of final field values in the same way as for non-final fields because of optimizations.
 Static final fields may never be written.

 More than one configuration can be used by specifying multiple paths for `ReflectionConfigurationFiles` and separating them with `,`.
-Also, `-H:ReflectionConfigurationResources` can be specified to load one or several configuration files from the native image build's class path, such as from a JAR file.
+Also, `-H:ReflectionConfigurationResources` can be specified to load one or several configuration files from the build's class path, such as from a JAR file.

 ## Conditional Configuration